 Akashian received a Bachelor of Arts degree in American government, graduated summa cum laude, and was inducted into Phi Beta Kappa and Phi Sigma Alpha, the National Political Science Honors Society.
 She was a Dean's List student every semester and was recognized as a Who's Who Student of Clark University.

 |Previous College:||Assumption College '14|

-Jamie Insel enters her first season as an assistant coach with the MIT women's basketball program.
+Jamie Insel enters her second season as an assistant coach with the MIT women's basketball program.
 A 2014 graduate from Assumption College, the position is her first at the intercollegiate level as she has previously assisted in coordinating the United Basketball (N.J.)
 AAU Program.

 A four-year member and captain of the Greyhounds' women's basketball team, Insel helped lead the squad to three trips to the NCAA Tournament.
 During her junior campaign, Assumption made its first appearance in the Northeast-10 Conference title game while her performance garnered All-Tournament Team accolades.

 Insel graduated with a Bachelor of Arts degree in management.